overdodactyl/ShadowFox/README.md

 # Keeping up-to-date with Changes

-To help stay notified of all the changes made to this repository, please see [here](changelog.md).
+To help stay notified of all the changes made to this repository, please see the [changelog](changelog.md).

 # Looking for more information or experiencing problems?